EU chiefs urge Turkey's Erdogan to ease strained ties with bloc | DW | 19.03.2021

 "The presidents also exchanged views on the situation of Syrian refugees hosted in Turkey as well as the wider regional situation including Libya and Syria," the EU statement added.

-The video call between Turkish President Recep Tayyip Erdogan, von der Leyen and European Council President Charles Michel was arranged to try to boost fraught ties between Brussels and Ankara in recent years.
+The video call between Turkish President Recep Tayyip Erdogan, von der Leyen and European Council President Charles Michel was arranged to try to improve ties between Brussels and Ankara that had become fraught in recent years.

 The issues include: Erdogan's power grab and the rollback of democracy, Turkey's involvement in conflicts in Libya, Syria and — indirectly — Nagorno-Karabakh, a spat over energy exploration in the eastern Mediterranean, and accusations that Ankara has used Syrian refugees staying in the country as a political pawn to win EU concessions.